CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for June 3, 2015.

+Q10: What is the duration of CQE?

+A10: CQE is a 24-hour event which concludes on June 4th, 2015, at 12:00 noon EDT (1600 UTC).

 Q9: What is the name of the S3 submission bucket?

 A9: Submissions should be uploaded to the "cgc_qualifier_event" bundle as documented in the [cgc-qualifier-event walkthrough](https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/walk-throughs/cgc-qualifier-event-api.md).
 All teams should double check their submission bucket.